What’s the difference between SEM, SEO, PPC, Remarketing, Display and SEA

 PPC ads are improved ads that dominate pages and get more attention than organic search results.
 A perk that PPC ads enjoy is the optional visuals.
 Google gives PPC clients the option of visual shopping ads that will help users see what they’ll click on.
 For click-through rates, PPC is really effective.

 PPC strategies, as the name suggests, give you tight control of your budget because you choose how much you’re willing to spend.
 You can set a fixed limit on how much you want to spend a day.

 PPC campaigns are highly targeted and can be created in a short amount of time (sometimes just a few days).
 This means your ads will be in front of your audience much quicker than SEO could ever achieve.

 The Difference Between SEO and SEA

-SEA (Search Engine Advertising) is actually just a different term for PPC and it’s when you pay for your ads to be shown above the organic search results on Google.
+SEA (Search Engine Advertising) is actually just a different term for PPC and it’s when you pay for your ads to show above the organic search results on Google.
 SEA is great for driving traffic to your website, but it does cost more than SEO.

 The cost of SEA depends on how much you want to spend, but generally, the cost per click is somewhere around one to two dollars.

 Display advertising lets advertisers place image banners on other sites to attract customers.
 This form of advertising is similar to PPC and you will pay every time someone clicks on your ad, or you can pay for the number of impressions that every ad gets.

 Depending on the sites that you advertise on, you can get a lot of attention for your brand and drive traffic really well.

 PPC ads show in search results based on search queries.
 Display campaigns show on a wide range of external sites on the internet.
 Google’s Display Network lets you show your ads on Blogger sites, YouTube, and more.